cas-bioinf/meta-uncertainty/mds_paper_notes.md

 - Synthetic data - continous mixture of two different populations

-- Language - avoid "sample" whenever possible - "draw" (from bootstrap), "observation" (a row in the data)
+- Language - avoid "sample" whenever possible - "bootstrap" - the process, "draw" (from bootstrap), "observation" (a row in the data), "read" for a single element of an observation/draw, "

 - Parallel coordinates plots to show more dimensions